is making the world healthier and safer by confronting the world’s deadliest infectious diseases – HIV, tuberculosis (TB), and malaria.

 Equipped and functioning laboratory systems detect new infections and outbreaks early.
 Finding infected people and linking them to timely treatment and care is essential to contain the spread of the pathogen.
 With quality-assured laboratories, test results are more accurate, and medical decisions can be made faster.

 Since 2024, the Global Fund has invested in upgrading over 186 labs.
-This includes upgrades to at least eight countries to safely handle dangerous viruses like Ebola and mpox.
+This includes upgrades to at least eight countries to safely handle dangerous diseases like Ebola and mpox.

 These systems are also critical to fight antimicrobial resistance (AMR), which happens when bacteria, viruses or parasites stop responding to the medicines we use to treat them, making infections harder –or sometimes impossible –to cure.